Staff profile

 Related work includes a chapter in the Routledge Handbook of Financial Geography on 'Impact investors' (2021), and a piece with John Morris (University of Nottingham) on the role of central banks as 'climate governors of last resort' (Environment and Planning A, 2020).

 Research into carbon finance extends Paul's research into governmental processes that variously seek to secure the future of life via financial logics, techniques and practices.
-See, for example: book-length treatments of these issues in The Everyday Life of Global Finance (OUP, 2008) and Liquidity Lost (OUP, 2015); an article on the financialization of the urban infrastructures of life (‘Frontier Financialization', Economic Anthropology, 2018); and, a conceptual essay arguing for wide-ranging research into 'The financialization of life' (in International Handbook of Financialization, 2020, edited by Mader, Mertens & van der Zwan).
+See, for example: a book-length treatment of these issues in Liquidity Lost (OUP, 2015); an article on the financialization of the urban infrastructures of life (Economic Anthropology, 2018); and, a conceptual essay arguing for wide-ranging research into 'The financialization of life' (in International Handbook of Financialization, 2020, edited by Mader, Mertens & van der Zwan).

-Cutting across his research, Paul contributes to theoretical debates underway in Economic Geography and beyond by developing a broad-based cultural economy approach.
-This includes interest in the strengths and limitations of processual concepts common to cultural economy (e.g. marketization, valuation, assetization, platformization) (see, for example, 'The folds of social finance', Environment and Planning A, 2020; 'Assets and assetization in financialized capitalism', Review of International Political Economy, 2020); the ways in which Economics can be understood to have affective, performative and governmental power; and, how the making of economic subjectivities contributes to constituting processes of economic change.
+Cutting across his research, Paul contributes to theoretical debates underway in economic geography, economic sociology, and beyond.
+This includes interest in the strengths and limitations of processual concepts (e.g. marketization, valuation, assetization, platformization) (e.g. Environment and Planning A, 2020; Review of International Political Economy, 2020); the ways in which Economics can be understood to have affective, performative and governmental power; and, how the making of economic subjectivities contributes to constituting processes of economic change.

 Supervises